veronika-simic/docker/Notes.md

 ## Section 6

-Develop an app, test it, deploy it
+Develop an app, test it, deploy it.
+After that we should be able to develop it again, test it and deploy it.
 First we are going to push our code to github.
 After we are done with that we are going to push our code to Travis CI.
 There our code is pulled and series of test is ran, which we are going to run ourselfs.
 And then we are going to push it to AWS

 1. We are going to push our code to feature branch
 2. Create pull request, merge it to master
 3. Run tests, if they are success deploy it to AWS Elastic Beanstalk

+Three phases:
+Dev phase, Test phase and Production phase
 Docker is not needed in this workflow.
 Docker is a tool that makes these tasks a lot easier.
 First we are going to install react-app
 These are the commands we are going to need: